IBM researchers develop a pair of low-power, high-performance computer vision systems

 The second paper IBM researchers presented this week, “A Low Power, High Throughput, Full Event-Based Stereo System,” tackled another problem in image processing: stereo vision.

-As Alexander Andreopoulos, a research staff member at IBM, explained, human eyes are centimeters apart from each other and see the world from slightly different perspectives.
-The brain’s visual cortex seamlessly merges images from them into one, allowing us to perceive depth, but two-camera robotics systems have a tougher time reconciling the disparity.
+As IBM researcher Alexander Andreopoulos explained, human eyes are centimeters apart from each other and see the world from slightly different perspectives.
+The brain’s visual cortex seamlessly merges images from both eyes into one, allowing us to perceive depth, but two-camera robotics systems have a tougher time reconciling the disparity.

-“In the case of computer vision, camera lenses have abnormalities and this leads to noise and complicates the problem,” Andreopoulos said.
+“In the case of computer vision, camera lenses have abnormalities, and this leads to noise and complicates the problem,” Andreopoulos said.

 The researcher’s solution: a system running on IBM’s TrueNorth neuromorphic chips, which have a highly parallelized architecture optimized for machine learning models.
 Using a cluster of nine processors, a pair of event-based cameras (cameras that only snap an image when they detect motion), and a laptop that distributed computations to the aforementioned chips, the algorithms captured and processed 400 (up to a maximum of 2,000) disparity maps per second.